Face (Jimin album): Background and release

+During the COVID-19 pandemic, Jimin experienced self-doubt about himself and his purpose as an artist, which caused him to struggle emotionally.
+After opening up to his BTS bandmates during their Permission to Dance on Stage tour in Las Vegas about what he was going through, thinking he was the only one, they encouraged him to try translating his thoughts and feelings into music, which served as the catalyst for him to begin actively working on his solo album.
+Upon returning to Korea, Jimin met up with producers from his label and work on the project commenced in early 2022.
+Advice from his bandmates helped the singer during production, influencing decisions about the direction the album would eventually take, which he stated was "reassuring" for him.
+Per an interview with Nikkei Asia, the "deep dilemmas about music" that Jimin faced throughout the creative process made him realize how much he relied on his bandmates for certain things and enabled him "to completely resolve and move on from all those feelings of being lost."

 Korean media outlets first began reporting on Jimin's official solo debut in January 2023.
 In a livestream on February 10, Jimin confirmed that he had been working on an album and that it would be released in March.
 The next day, Star News reported that the singer would appear on various South Korean music programs in promotion of the album and perform two songs.
 Big Hit Music officially announced the album via a Weverse notice on February 21.
 A 35-second video "featuring ambient music and a series of water droplets spinning out ripples on the surface of water that eventually form the album's title" followed shortly afterwards.
 A promotion schedule for the album's rollout was shared on February 22, and the preorder period opened later that same day.